sarahduv/401-data-structures-and-algorithms/challenges/tree/README.md

 ### Code challenge #32 addition
 - Write a function called tree_intersection that takes two binary tree parameters.
 - Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.
-- I utilized the preOrder function in the tree class to traverse the two trees.
-The function will successfully return the like-values of each tree.
+- I utilized the preOrder function in the tree class to traverse the two trees and return two arrays of the values.
+The itersection function will successfully return the like-values of each tree by filtering through the arrays.
 - Big O of time is O(n^2) - We are traversing over each tree once, and also again when we are comparing the values the the preOrder function gave us.
 - Big O of space is O(n+n) --> O(n) - We are creating two new arrays in memory that contain the values of each node of each tree.